Urinary Tract Infection (UTI) Treatment in St. Petersburg, FL

 Schedule a UTI Consultation

 Urologist Eric K. Diner has extensive experience diagnosing and treating urinary tract infections.
-If you’re struggling with symptoms of a UTI in the St. Petersburg area or would like tips for future prevention, contact us today to schedule an appointment.
-Give our office a call at (727) 824-7146 to get started.
+If you’re struggling with symptoms of a UTI in the Clearwater area or would like tips for future prevention, contact us today to schedule an appointment in St. Petersburg.
+Give our urology office in St. Petersburg a call at (727) 824-7146 to get started.